Study Validates Non-Contrast Enhanced MRA for Detecting Renal Artery Stenosis

 “This is a first-of-its-kind multi-center, international, non-contrast vascular imaging trial,” said Dr. Timothy Albert, director, Cardiovascular Diagnostic Center at Salinas Valley Memorial Healthcare System, who served as the principal investigator of the trial.
-“It exemplifies the long-term commitment that Toshiba has to not only developing novel imaging solutions but providing clinical evidence to support them.
+“It exemplifies the long-term commitment that Canon Medical Systems has to not only developing novel imaging solutions but providing clinical evidence to support them.
 REACT shows that Time-SLIP imaging can be user-friendly and applied to different patient groups.
 It works in diverse populations, from Asia to Europe and the United States.”

 This article was originally published by Canon Medical Systems America Medical Systems in Tustin, Calif. on Jan.
 8, 2015.

 ABOUT Canon Medical Systems Canada Limited